ledgerW/pathlight/memory-bank/activeContext.md

 - Using a consistent URL structure for content pages

 - Using structured JSON data for storing AI-generated results
-- Implementing a two-tier payment model (basic: $0.99, premium: $4.99)
+- Implementing a three-tier payment model (purpose: $0.99, plan: $4.99, pursuit: $4.99/month subscription)
 - Using database migrations for schema evolution
 - Incorporating astrological signs and Stoic philosophy in AI guidance
 - Using Pydantic models for structured AI output